bhisaac/5eFP/5eFP-SRD.md

 **Expeditious.** Your base speed increases by +1 square whenever you move through at least one square of natural terrain (arctic,	coast,	desert,	forest, grassland,	mountain,	or	swamp).

-**Naturemeld.** You have advantage on Performance checks to hide and move silently while standing on a square that includes natural terrain.
+**Naturemeld.** You have advantage on stealth Performance checks while moving through squares that include natural terrain (arctic,	coast,	desert,	forest, grassland,	mountain,	or	swamp).

 ## Halfling
 ### Halfling Traits